ScoringBench: A Benchmark for Evaluating Tabular Foundation Models with Proper Scoring Rules: Introduction

-Despite this, prevailing tabular benchmarks (TabArena, TALENT) evaluate models almost exclusively through point-estimate metrics such as RMSE or $R^2$, implicitly rewarding models that elicit a good conditional mean while ignoring the quality of the full predictive distribution.
-This evaluation mismatch is not merely cosmetic.
-Almost 20 years ago Gneiting~\citep{gneiting2007strictly} proposed to use optimal score estimation as a general framework for estimation.
-A scoring rule $S(F, y)$ is \emph{strictly proper} if the expected score is minimized if and only if the forecast $F$ equals the true distribution.
-Since a scoring rule encodes how to penalize specific deviations, there exist infinitely many proper scoring rules: we summarize and argue that different rules induce different inductive biases during finite-sample training even though they share the same population minimizer~\citep{landsgesell2026distributional, waghmare2025proper, buchweitz2025asymmetric}.
+Despite this, prevailing tabular benchmarks (TabArena \citep{erickson2025tabarena}, TALENT \citep{liu2025talent}) evaluate models almost exclusively through point-estimate metrics such as RMSE or $R^2$, implicitly rewarding models that elicit a good conditional mean while ignoring the quality of the full predictive distribution.
+This evaluation mismatch is not merely cosmetic. \cite{gneiting2007strictly} proposed to use optimal score estimation as a general framework for estimation.
+A scoring rule $S(F, y)$ measures the quality of a probabilistic forecast $F$ when a realization $y$ is observed and is \emph{strictly proper} if the expected scoring rule is minimized if and only if the forecast $F$ equals the true distribution.

+Since a scoring rule encodes how to penalize specific deviations, there exist infinitely many proper scoring rules: we summarize and argue that different rules induce different inductive biases during finite-sample training, even though they share the same population minimizer~\citep{landsgesell2026distributional, waghmare2025proper, buchweitz2025asymmetric}.
 Consequently, different proper scoring rules yield different model rankings~\citep{merkle2013choosing, landsgesell2026distributional}.
-Merkle found for example that the Spearman correlation between Brier-score and log-score rankings in~\citet{merkle2013choosing} is only $0.15$ for the problems he analyzed.

-As \citet{gneiting2011making} argues: \begin{quote} ``The common practice of requesting \emph{some} point forecast, and then evaluating the forecasters by using \emph{some} (set of) scoring function(s), is not a meaningful endeavor. [\dots] effective point forecasting depends on guidance or directives, which can be given by disclosing the scoring function \emph{ex ante} to the forecaster, or by requesting a specific functional of the forecaster's predictive distribution.'' \end{quote}
+For point estimation, \citet{gneiting2011making} argues that ``the common practice of requesting \emph{some} point forecast, and then evaluating the forecasters by using \emph{some} (set of) scoring function(s), is not a meaningful endeavor.''
+Instead, effective forecasting requires clear directives, such as disclosing the evaluation metric \emph{ex ante}.
+The same argument applies to distributional regression: requesting a predictive distribution but not disclosing the scoring rule for evaluation risks weighting errors suboptimally for the undisclosed scoring rule (e.g. it is unclear if tail accuracy or central tendency shall be rewarded), especially in the finite-sample regime.

-To make different tradeoffs explicit, we extend this argument to the tabular distributional regression setting in~\citet{landsgesell2026distributional}.
-We show analytically (via the $\beta$-energy score family) and empirically that fine-tuning realTabPFNv2.5 with a scoring rule not used during pretraining shifts its inductive bias and improves performance on the corresponding metric across the majority of used benchmark datasets.
+We show this inductive bias stemming from the choice of scoring rule in the context of tabular distributional regression setting in~\citet{landsgesell2026distributional}: